znortr/ZN-ComfyUI-Nodes/README.md

    * **Presets:** It is highly recommended to keep all `.json` files within this folder to ensure everything works correctly.
 4. **Edit __init__.py:** Open the file and **comment out** (add a `#` at the start of the line) or delete the references to the nodes you did not download to prevent startup errors.
 5. Restart ComfyUI
 ---
+## 💡 Tips:
+* **JSON Configs:** The nodes will automatically create/read configuration files in the `presets/` folder.
+Do not delete this folder!
+* **UI Updates:** If you don't see the new UI features (like the resolution buttons), clear your browser cache and refresh the page.
+* **Requirements:** These nodes use standard ComfyUI libraries.
+No additional `pip install` is required.
+---
 ---
 <a name="the-essential-suite"></a>